M/S Microphone Preamp ToolMod MMV

 The M/S Mic Pre with Equalizer ToolMod MMV

 The spaced-apart stereophony uses two separate microphones, placed on the left and right side of the sound source.
-The implementation of this principle is easy; no special microphones or other special equipment is needed.
+The implementation of this principle is easy; no special microphones or other special equipment are needed.
 It offers an easy way for wide and deep sounding stereo recording; however, the distance between the microphones causes a frequency dependent phase difference between the channels, which results in low mono compatibility and in the need to adjust the microphones with consideration to the mono compatibility carefully.

 Coincidence stereo does not have these problems.
 Usually, a stereo microphone is used.
 The distance between the two capsules is very low; both capsules are cardioids, arranged at an angle of approximately 90 %.
 The small distance between the capsules results in negligible phase shift.
 The location of the sound signals is only based on the intensity relation of the stereo channels.
 The disadvantage of this principle is the frequency dependence of the directional characteristics.
 Cardioid microphones change the form of the characteristics with the frequency.
 With high frequencies, the characteristics is narrow.
-This causes a loss of high frequencies for the signals in the center.
+This causes a loss of high frequencies for the signals at the center.

-Mic Pre TM101
+M/S Matrix TM130 transformer Mic Pre TM101

 Price Example: